krasserm/sagemaker-tutorial/README.md

 # SageMaker tutorial

-This projects contains the source code for article [Multi-node, multi-GPU training with PyTorch Lightning on SageMaker](https://krasserm.github.io/2022/01/21/sagemaker-multi-node/) and provides instructions for running the documented examples.
+This projects contains the source code for article [Using AWS SageMaker with minimal dependencies, part 1 - Distributed model training with PyTorch Lightning](https://krasserm.github.io/2022/01/21/sagemaker-multi-node/) and provides instructions for running the documented examples.

 ## Prerequisites